skip to content

 00:30:18 - Anthony Campolo

 This is a good blog post.
-This is one that was one of the first that took me a Long time to write and I had to research something I knew absolutely nothing about.
-And I was able to create a resource for myself that I have continued to use for many years.
-Tree being a good example.
-I was learning it because I wanted to figure out how to containerize Redwood because Redwood was talking to all these companies that were running containers and were trying to figure out how to get Redwood to run on a Docker container.
-I was like, I don't even know how to fricking run a basic node server in a Docker container.
+This is one of the first that took me a long time to write, and I had to research something I knew absolutely nothing about.
+I was able to create a resource for myself that I have continued to use for many years, this being a good example.
+I was learning it because I wanted to figure out how to containerize Redwood, because Redwood was talking to all these companies that were running containers and trying to figure out how to get Redwood to run in a Docker container.
+And I was like, I don't even know how to frickin' run a basic Node server in a Docker container.
 I'm not going to be able to figure out how to do it with Redwood.
-As I was seeing that conversation play out, I created this as a resource for myself and exercise for myself to learn what a fricking Docker container is and how to work with it.
-And I feel like it's pretty battle tested.
+So as I was seeing that conversation play out, I created this as a resource for myself, an exercise for myself, to learn what a frickin' Docker container is and how to work with it.
+And I feel like it's pretty battle-tested.
 I just ran through it today.
 Even though it's two years old, it still works as expected.
 So we'll see how it goes with you.

 00:31:10 - Jenn Junod